vbotka/ansible-collection-freebsd/docs/source/examples/380/example.rst

    :language: yaml
    :force:

-Playbook output - mount, customize, and umount image
+Playbook output - Mount, customize, and umount image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The play is not idempotent when the image is unmounted.
 The default is ``cimage_umount=true``.
 In